 See Stephen Binney.

-This is taken from a History of Halifax City Hall, which was online but seems to have disappeared.
+This is taken from East Coast Port (and other Tales told under the Old Town Clock) by William Borrett published in 1944.
 It gives a version of the row between Stephen Binney, the mayor, and Lord Falkland.

 There is another version here.

 This is the tale of Stephen Binney, first Mayor of Halifax, elected to that high office in 1841, an office which he apparently thought was superior to head of the Provincial Government.

 Once again I must thank Dr. D. C. Harvey, Provincial Archivist, for material to make up the continuity of this tale, which I feel will be of special interest, in view of the fact that Halifax is approaching its two hundredth anniversary of its founding.